huudlum/Personal-Site/README.md

 Created user interface components, including a profile picture, social media icons, and a section for a project gallery.

-Implemented accessibility-friendly elements like descriptive placeholders and integrated an external Font Awesome library for social media icons.
+Integrated an external library for the first time, using Font Awesome to handle the social media icons.

 ## ✅ CSS3
 Designed a clean, modern interface with a custom color scheme using CSS variables.